Marvin-Media/Mac-Lock-me-with-Shortcut/README.md

-# This is the Lock.scpt Code
+# This is the Lock.scpt Code:
 ```
 do shell script "/System/Library/CoreServices/Menu\\ Extras/User.menu/Contents/Resources/CGSession -suspend"
 ```